-Online registration is now open for the AZTESOL 2016 State Conference!
-The premier educational and networking event for ESL professionals in the American Southwest will take place in Yuma, Arizona on Friday, October 21 (Roundtable discussions & welcome reception) and Saturday, October 22 (Keynote presentation and sessions).
+Advance registration for the AZTESOL 2016 State Conference ended on Saturday, October 15, but you can come to the campus of NAU-Yuma on Friday, October 21 (Roundtable discussions & welcome reception) and/or Saturday, October 22 (Keynote presentation and sessions) and register at the door at our regular on-site prices.
 This year’s conference theme is Literacy Across Ages & Languages and our keynote speaker will be Dr. Okhee Lee of New York University.
-Click here to go to our online registration site at http://aztesol2016.eventbrite.com where you can purchase tickets at special low early-registration prices for a limited time only.
+Click here to see our information page at http://aztesol2016.eventbrite.com (note that tickets are no longer for sale online).
 Please scroll down the page at that site and read the FAQs for complete information.
-Don’t miss out on the chance to keep up-to-date on what is happening in your field across the state of Arizona and beyond!

 Congratulations to Aileen Angulo, a student in the SEI II class at Kofa High School in Yuma, for her winning entry in AZTESOL’s contest to design a poster based on the theme of this year’s state conference, “Literacy Across Ages and Languages.”
 Click here to see Aileen’s complete poster.
 Runner-up entries were submitted by Yulissa Aldana, Monica Guzman, Edwin Macias, Manuel Manriquez, and Arletter Franco, all students at Kofa High School (in the Yuma Union High School District).
 Thanks to Kofa High principal Michael Sharp for encouraging participation in this contest with AZTESOL.